claudiob/neverfails/README.md

 * *When I browse the list of apples*: this step passes if a page exists listing apples and if I can open that page in a browser
 * *Then I should see the text "No apples left"*: this step passes if I see the text "No apples left" in that page

-The file `fails_steps.rb` in this package contains these definition in Ruby and webrat code.
+The file `fails_steps.rb` in this package contains these definition in Ruby and capybara code.

 Step 3 (Run and watch it fail)
 ------------------------------